Skip to main content Skip to footer

 Who are you called to be?
 What are you called to do?

-KNOWING GOD AND KNOWING HOW GOD DESIGNED YOU is key to your journey and finding your purpose!
 Where do your interests, talents, faith, and enthusiasm to serve, intersect with the world’s needs?
+We'll help you find these answers.

 Listening for God’s call in your life through careful exploration, reflection, discussion, and obedience takes work!
 Pray, read, research, and consult with friends, family, faculty, and Roberts Career Development professionals, to discern what you love, discover your gifts and strengths, and forge a path that shapes a life of meaning and purpose.